wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 UK Government G-Cloud is a cloud computing certification for services used by government entities in the United Kingdom.

-HIPAA (Health Insurance Portability and Accountability Act) is a US federal law that regulates patient Protected Health Information (PHI).
-A Business Associate Agreement (BAA) stipulates adherence to security and privacy provisions in HIPAA and the Health Information Technology for Economic and Clinical Health Act (HITECH) Act.
+<strong>HIPAA</strong> (Health Insurance Portability and Accountability Act) is a US federal law that regulates patient Protected Health Information (PHI).
 HIPAA security rules prevent medical organizations (including health insurance companies, hospitals, and doctors’ offices) from sharing patient healthcare information without consent.

+The HIPAA Omibus Final Rule in 2013 combined HIPPA with HITECH (Health Information Technology for Economic and Clinical Health Act), which defined mandatory penalties of up to $1.5 million for HIPAA-covered entitites.
+A Business Associate Agreement (BAA) stipulates adherence to security and privacy provisions in HIPAA and HITECH.
+The HIPPA Breach Notification Rule requires entities to issue notifications within 60 days of discovery.
+In 2011 a HITECH-required Rule allows patients to request access reports.

 Service Organization Controls (SOC) 1, 2, and 3 report is a framework by independent third-party <strong>auditors</strong> covering controls for data security, availability, processing integrity, and confidentiality as applicable to in-scope trust principles for each service.
 SOC reports are internal control reports on the services provided by a service organization.